-While fish is enjoyed all over the world, there’s something special about fried fish in the Midwest.
-It’s not just a meal; it’s a tradition.
-Whether you’re meeting friends for lunch at a local restaurant or gathering with family for an evening at a supper club, fish fries are known to bring people together.
+While fish is enjoyed all over the world, there’s something special about a fish fry in the Midwest.
+From the golden delicious fried fish to the tanginess of the tartar sauce, it’s not just a meal; it’s a tradition.
+Whether you’re ordering takeout from your favorite local restaurant or gathering with family for a cozy evening at home, fish fries are known to bring people together.

 Today, the fish fry is as Midwest as friendliness, state fairs and soda “pop.”
 And for good reason: It’s a meal that will transport you back to the family table.
 Learn what’s on a typical fish fry menu.